 Since our inception, we have not generated any revenue and have incurred significant operating losses and negative cash flows from our operations.
-We have funded our operations to date primarily with proceeds from the sale of preferred stock and our common stock through our IPO, our July 2019 Follow-On Offering and our February 2020 Follow-On Offering.
-Through March 31, 2020, we had received gross cash proceeds of \$87.5 million from sales of our preferred stock, and gross cash proceeds, before deducting underwriting discounts and commissions and expenses, of \$114.7 million, \$138.3 million and \$100.0 from sales of our common stock through our IPO, July 2019 Follow-On Offering and February 2020 Follow-On Offering, respectively.
+We have funded our operations to date primarily with proceeds from the sale of preferred stock and our common stock through our IPO, our July 2019 Follow-On Offering, our February 2020 Follow-On Offering and our ATM Facility.
+Through September 30, 2020, we had received gross cash proceeds of \$87.5 million from sales of our preferred stock, and gross cash proceeds, before deducting underwriting discounts and commissions and expenses, of \$114.7 million, \$138.3 million, \$100.0 million and \$8.5 million from sales of our common stock through our IPO, July 2019 Follow-On Offering, February 2020 Follow-On Offering and ATM Facility, respectively.